Unitary time evolution in quantum mechanics is a stronger physical postulate than linear time evolution: Two physically equivalent formulations of the axioms of quantum mechanics

-\begin{enumerate} \item The state of an isolated quantum system is (non-uniquely) represented by a vector $|\psi\rangle$ in a complex Hilbert space.\footnote{``Non-uniquely represented'' means that multiple state vectors in the Hilbert space correspond to the same physical state.
-The meaning of an ``isolated'' quantum system is rather subtle, but in this article we ignore the possibility of mixed states and assume that all quantum states are pure (except in one short discussion below).} \item Physical observables are represented by Hermitian operators on the Hilbert space.\footnote{The canonical communication relation $\big[ \hat{X}_i, \hat{P}_j \big] = i \hbar\, \delta_{ij}\, \hat{I}$ is sometimes included within this axiom in the context of nonrelativistic QM, but we will not need it in this article.} \item The rules for measurement: the possible outcomes of a measurement of a physical observable are the eigenvalues of the corresponding Hermitian operator $\hat{A}$.
+\begin{enumerate} \item The state of an isolated quantum system is (non-uniquely) represented by a vector $|\psi\rangle$ in a complex Hilbert space.\footnote{``Non-uniquely represented'' means that multiple state vectors in the Hilbert space correspond to the same physical state.} \item Physical observables are represented by Hermitian operators on the Hilbert space.\footnote{Some treatments, such as Shankar's, include the canonical commutation relation $\big[ \hat{X}_i, \hat{P}_j \big] = i \hbar\, \delta_{ij}\, \hat{I}$ as part of this axiom.
+But this commutation relation cannot be represented on the finite-dimensional Hilbert spaces that we are considering in this article, and we will not use it here.} \item The rules for measurement: the possible outcomes of a measurement of a physical observable are the eigenvalues of the corresponding Hermitian operator $\hat{A}$.
 If a system is in state $|\psi\rangle$ immediately before the measurement is performed, then the probability of observing each eigenvalue $\lambda$ is proportional to $|\langle \lambda | \psi \rangle|^2$, where $|\lambda\rangle$ is an eigenvector of $\hat{A}$ with eigenvalue $\lambda$.
 Immediately after the measurement is performed, the system's state is the eigenvector $|\lambda\rangle$ corresponding to the observed eigenvalue.\footnote{If $\hat{A}$ is degenerate, then we instead use $P(\lambda) = \langle \psi | \hat{P}_\lambda | \psi \rangle$, where $\hat{P}_\lambda$ is the orthogonal projection operator onto the eigenspace of $\hat{A}$ corresponding to the eigenvalue $\lambda$.
-We ignore any interpretational questions about whether the measurement physically changes the system's ontological state or only updates the experimenter's epistemic description of the system.} \item Time evolution from time $t_i$ to time $t_f$ is given by a unitary operator $\hat{U}(t_f, t_i)$: a state $|\psi_i\rangle$ at time $t_i$ gets mapped to state $|\psi_f\rangle = \hat{U}(t_f, t_i) |\psi_i\rangle$ at time $t_f$.\footnote{A linear operator $\hat{U}$ is unitary iff $\hat{U}^\dagger \hat{U} = \hat{I} = \hat{U} \hat{U}^\dagger$.
+We ignore any interpretational questions about whether the measurement physically changes the system's ontic state or only updates the experimenter's epistemic description of the system.} \item Absent an intervening measurement, time evolution from time $t_i$ to time $t_f$ is given by a unitary operator $\hat{U}(t_f, t_i)$.
+That is, a state $|\psi_i\rangle$ at time $t_i$ gets mapped to the state $|\psi_f\rangle = \hat{U}(t_f, t_i) |\psi_i\rangle$ at time $t_f$.\footnote{A linear operator $\hat{U}$ is unitary iff $\hat{U}^\dagger \hat{U} = \hat{I} = \hat{U} \hat{U}^\dagger$.
 For a finite-dimensional Hilbert space, either of those equalities automatically implies the other.
 The initial time $t_i$ and final time $t_f$ are often left implicit, and the term ``the time-evolution operator'' is used to refer to the entire family of unitary operators $\hat{U}(t_f,t_i)$.
 If the time-evolution operator is time-translationally invariant, then the family of operators $\hat{U}(\Delta t)$ parameterized by the time interval $\Delta t := t_f - t_i$ forms a one-parameter Lie group.} \end{enumerate}